MichalLytek/type-graphql/docs/middlewares.md

 ### Intercepting execution result

-Middlewares have also an opportunity to intercept the result of resolver execution.
-They are able to not only to e.g. log it but they can also replace it with a new value:
+Middlewares have also an ability to intercept the result of resolver execution.
+They are able not only to e.g. log it but they can also replace it with a new value:

 ```ts
 export const CompetitorInterceptor: MiddlewareFn = async (_, next) => {